learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 iceCreams // ["chocolate", "vanilla", "raspberry"]
 ```

 **TODO**: Define a function in `arrays.js` called `removeElementFromEndOfArray` that takes an array as its only argument and removes the last element.
-Your function should return the entire array, and it **should not** mutate the array.
+Your function should return the array without the last element, and it **should not** mutate the original array.

 ### From the Middle of an Array